strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 When you have a Kafka cluster running with brokers and topics, you are ready to create the proposal JSON file.

 Let us create a separate interactive pod.
 This interactive pod is used to run all the reassignment commands.
-One question might bug you.
-What is the need of a separate pod?
+You may ask why we are using a separate pod to run the commands?
 Can't we just use one of the broker pods?
-In answer to this question, running commands from within a broker is not good practice.
+The issue is that running commands from within a broker is not good practice.
+Running any of the Kafka `/bin` scripts from within the broker container will start another JVM (with all the same settings as the Kafka broker).
-It will start another JVM inside the container designated for the broker and can cause disruption, cause the container to run out of memory and so on.
+This can cause disruption, including causing the container to run out of memory.
 So it is always better to avoid running the command from a broker pod.

 So now it's time to get our interactive pod up and running.
 You can use the following command: